-- Do not expose your pen to dust, dirt or liquid. - Do not wash, soak or lubricate your pen.
-If necessary, clean it with a mild detergent on a moistened cloth. - Do not drop your pen or knock it against hard surfaces.
+- Do not leave the pen in a car or another place where it can get too hot or too cold. - Do not inject Ozempic® which has been frozen.
+If you do that, your blood sugar level may get too high or you might feel abdominal discomfort such as nausea or vomiting. - Do not inject Ozempic® which has been exposed to direct sunlight.
+If you do that, your blood sugar level may get too high. - Do not expose your pen to dust, dirt or liquid. - Do not wash, soak or lubricate your pen.
+It may be cleaned with a mild detergent on a moistened cloth. - Do not drop your pen or knock it against hard surfaces.
 If you drop it or suspect a problem, attach a new needle and check the flow before you inject. - Do not try to refill your pen.
 Once empty, it must be disposed of. - Do not try to repair your pen or pull it apart.